Spikeysanju/sanju.sh/src/content/ship/experimented-svelte-5-runes-new-api.md

 updatedDate: 'May 11 2024'
 ---

-You can check out the app here arrow → [todo.sanju.sh](https://todo.sanju.sh)
+You can check out the app here → [todo.sanju.sh](https://todo.sanju.sh)

 Here's quick overview of the new API: